 For more ideas about how to celebrate NAIDOC week, visit the NAIDOC website.
 The Brook Early Education and Care will be celebrating NAIDOC week this year from Monday 3rd July – Friday 7th July and we look forward to this opportunity to celebrate and recognise the important role Aboriginal and Islander people play in our community.

-Don’t hesitate to contact us for more information about our child care services.
+Please do contact us for more information about our child care services.